miket7f/miket7f.github.io/pages/E Fundamentals.md

 By connecting the different symbols, we indicate how they should be wired when building the physical circuit.
 We can calculate the current that flows in a standard battery resistor circuit, by using Ohm's law.

 ### Activity 1 - Resistance
-1. What other property to we have to know to be able to determine the current, if we are given the voltage?
+What other property do we need to know to determine the current if we are given the voltage?
 What is the name of the property and its unit?
 What is the formula through which we can calculate the current?
 What is the name of the component featuring this property?

-**Solution:
+**Solution:**
-1. In order to calculate the current, we need to be given the resistance.
-Every component even a wire has some resistance.
-The resistance is given in Ohms.
-We can calculate the current by the following formula $I = \dfrac{U}{R}$.
-A dedicated component offering a specific amount of resistance is called a resistor.
+To calculate the current, we need to know the resistance.
+Every component, even a wire, has some resistance.
+The resistance is measured in Ohms (Ω).
+We can calculate the current using the formula $I=\frac{U}{R}$.
+A component specifically designed to offer a certain amount of resistance is called a resistor.

 ### Activity 2 - Resistor Value Determination
 ![](/assets/images/Resistor_color_code.png)